Hip Information

 How long will I require crutches after a DAA THR?

 Walking aids are for security and are not mandatory.
-Most patients will use crutches or a walking stick for one to six weeks.
+Most patients will use crutches or a walking stick for one to four weeks.
 Falling over risks fracture or dislocation so if in doubt use a walking aid.

 Will I have staples or clips that need to be removed?